zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 For example, you may be selling drugs illegally and  making a lot of money selling these drugs.
 You don’t want the police to find out about where you got all this money, and you want to put the money in a bank or d o something with the money.
 So, you start a business that sells clothing .
 You invest the money that you got selling drugs into the clothing store, and then the clothing store makes money, and now suddenly the money has been laundere d.

 You can say, “Well, the money came from my clothing  store,” and it looks “clean” – it looks like it came from a legal operation, whe n in fact it came from you selling drugs.
 That would be an example of money laundering .
 Clark says, “The so- called services it offered were a sham.”
 The expres sions “so-called” (called) means presumably.
 It’s a phrase we use to refer to something that isn’t really true, or where you have a name for something that i sn’t really accurate.
-So, in this case, the business was selling services, but t hey weren’t really services, and so Clark uses the term “so-called.”
+So, in this case, the business was selling services, but they weren’t really services, and so Clark uses the term “so-called.”

 For example, you could talk about giving money to a  government official in order to get the government official to do something for you.
 This is illegal.
 You could call it a gift, however.
-Someone would then refer t o that gift as your “so-called gift,” because it isn’t really a gift.
+Someone would then refer to that gift as your “so-called gift,” because it isn’t really a gift.
 It is, in fa ct, what we would call a “bribe” (bribe) – when you give money to a government official to d o something for you.
 In most countries, bribes are illegal, which does not mean they’re not common.

 The business here offered certain services that wer en’t really services at all.
 These services are what Clark calls a “sham” (sham) .
 Something that is a sham is something that is fake, something that is false,  something that is not what it appears to be.
 Clark says, “It was a way for people  to send them dirty money and for the business to legitimize those funds.”
 “Dirty  money” would be money that you obtained or got from doing something illegal. “ To legitimize (legitimize) is to make legitimate – to make it seem as though in this  case it were legal.

 Susanna asks, “But who was involved?”
 Clark says, “ I’m not sure, but I imagine” – I’m guessing – “they’re people who want to evade taxes or to circumvent certain laws or regulations.”
 “To evade” (evade) is  to avoid something.
 “To evade taxes” is to avoid paying money to the government t hat you have to pay them.

-If you work in the United States, for example, you have to pay taxes to the U.S. government, a certain percentage of your money to t he government, so the government has money to waste on other things, No, I’m just joking.
+If you work in the United States, for example, you have to pay taxes to the U.S. government, a certain percentage of your money to the government, so the government has money to waste on other things, No, I’m just joking.
 The government needs money.
 It just doesn’t always spen d the money very wisely, but back to our story . . .

 Clark says that this front was used by people who wanted to evade taxes or to “circumvent certain laws or regulations.”
 “To circu mvent” (circumvent) means to go around something, but here it really means the s ame as “to evade.”
 It means to avoid doing something.
 Clark says, “I wouldn’t b e surprised if their clients were people with underworld connections.”
 The term “unde rworld” (underworld) refers to the world of criminals, the world of the illegal  activities by criminals.